 You may feel like staying in bed all day if you have a hangover, but fresh air is one of the best natural remedies out there, and best of all, it doesn't cost a penny.
-A brisk walk in your local park or a trip to the shop could be all you need to shake off the symptoms of your hangover and start feeling 'normal' again.
+A brisk walk in your local park or a trip to the shop could be all you need to shake off the symptoms of your hangover and start feeling yourself again.

 If you are feeling nauseous, food is probably the last thing on your mind, but if you can eat a good meal, you'll soon start to feel better.

 Forget the 'Hair of the Dog'

 Drinking more alcohol can make you feel better in the short term, but it is a very dangerous route to take.
 Your body needs time to flush out the remaining alcohol in your system, and topping up could cause all kinds of tissue damage to vital organs such as the stomach, liver and kidneys.
 Avoid the 'hair of the dog' at all costs, and leave it at least 48 hours until you consume any more alcohol.

 Eat a Banana